 Search underway for missing cruise ship passenger off Louisiana coast

-NEW ORLEANS - The U.S. Coast Guard is searching for a Carnival Cruise passenger who reportedly fell overboard in the Gulf of Mexico.
+NEW ORLEANS - The U.S. Coast Guard is searching for a Carnival Cruise passenger who reportedly jumped from the ship into the Gulf of Mexico.

+A spokesperson for the cruise line said the passenger, described as a 32-year-old African-American woman, leapt from a balcony on the Carnival Valor cruise ship sometime before 3 p.m.
+Wednesday.
+Photos posted online show the woman being detained by security aboard the vessel before she jumped.

 Trending News